Unleash/unleash-edge/README.md

 Edge mode is the "standard" mode for Unleash Edge and the one you should default to in most cases.
 It connects to an upstream node, such as your Unleash instance, and uses that as the source of truth for feature toggles.

-Another than connecting Edge directly to your Unleash instance, it's also possible to connect to another Edge instance (_daisy chaining_).
+Other than connecting Edge directly to your Unleash instance, it's also possible to connect to another Edge instance (_daisy chaining_).
 You can have as many Edge nodes as you'd like between the Edge node your clients are accessing and the Unleash server, and it's also possible for multiple nodes to connect to a single upstream one.
 Depending on your architecture and requirements this can be a powerful feature, offering you flexibility and scalability when planning your implementation.

 ```mermaid
 graph LR